Self-Attention-Based Contextual Modulation Improves Neural System Identification: Approach

-In this study, we developed deep learning models to model V1 neural response to natural images, with the goal of evaluating the potential roles of the self-attention mechanism in neural computation within the visual cortex.
+In this study, we developed a set of deep learning models to model V1 neural response to natural images, with the goal of evaluating the potential roles of the self-attention mechanism in neural computation within the visual cortex.
 We obtained a dataset of neuronal responses measured using two-photon imaging with GCaMP5 from two awake behaving macaque monkeys performing a fixation task, consisting of $302$ neurons from monkey 1 (M1S1) and $299$ neurons from monkey 2 (M2S1), in response to $34$k and $49$k natural images extracted from the ImageNet dataset.
 The neurons were recorded across five days and tracked anatomically based on landmarks as well as based on their responses to $200$ fingerprint images tested every day.
-The images were presented in sequence with $1$ second per image preceded by $1$ second of gray screen.
+The images were presented in sequence with $500$ ms per image preceded by $1500$ second of blank screen.
 The $30$k-$50$k images in the training set were presented once, and the $1000$ images in the validation set were tested once with $10$ repeats.
 Images were $100\times 100$ pixels, with $30\times 30$ pixels for $1$ degree visual angle.
-The eccentricity of the recording sites were $3$ degrees and $1.79$ degrees respectively, with mean receptive fields of about $0.75$ and $0.25$ degrees respectively.
+The eccentricity of the recording sites were $3$ degrees and $1.79$ degrees, with average receptive field sizes (diameters at half-height) of about $0.75$ and $0.5$ degrees, respectively.
 We preprocessed the dataset before modeling, and notably downsampled input images to $50\times 50$ pixels, yielding $15\times 15$ pixels per degree visual angle.
+The receptive fields of neurons from each $1$ mm $\times$ $1$ mm site (the scale/size of a hypercolumn) in macaque monkeys exhibited significant overlap.
+These fields were mapped using oriented bars or SmoothGrad feature attribution on our deep learning model.
+The standard deviation of the receptive field centers, all of which are contained within the center hypercolumn of our CNN models, was less than 1 pixel ($1/15 $ degree visual angle).
+See Appendix \ref{a_exp_setup} for more details of the macaque experimental setup.